Agency MP & Silva lands Premier League TV rights in Middle East

-LONDON TV sports rights firm MP & Silva has trumped larger rivals Abu Dhabi Media (ADM) and Al Jazeera to win a three-year contract to distribute English Premier League soccer in the Middle East and North Africa.
+LONDON Jan 31 Television sports rights business MP & Silva has trumped larger rivals Abu Dhabi Media (ADM) and Al Jazeera to win a three-year contract to distribute English Premier League soccer in the Middle East and North Africa.

-ADM had paid $300 million for the current three-year deal and MP & Silva said the cost of the new agreement was close to that figure.

-In a separate statement, the Premier League said Vivendi's Canal+ had retained the live rights in France, another of the larger overseas markets.

-ADM had been expected to fight hard to retain the rights, since Premier League Champions Manchester City are owned by Sheikh Mansour Bin Zayed Al Nahyan, a member of Abu Dhabi's ruling family.
+ADM previously held the rights and had been expected to fight hard to retain them, since Premier League Champions Manchester City are owned by Sheikh Mansour Bin Zayed Al Nahyan, a member of Abu Dhabi's ruling family.

 MP & Silva CEO Andrea Radrizzani said the big two broadcasters did not bid as aggressively as he had feared.